Understanding Ambivalence

 Kind of.

-Let's use one of those examples,
+Let's use one of those examples.

-Because I think that makes it a lot easier to make it real and to honor why people are in this place.
+Cause I think that makes it a lot easier to make it real and to honor why people are in this place.

-It's like I want my marriage to work,
+I want my marriage to work,

 But you broke your vows and you betrayed me.